 This will take time.
 Change often does.
-And sometimes it will require some work on the soil - breaking it up, fertilizing it, watering it.
+And sometimes it will require some work on the soil breaking it up, fertilizing it, watering it.
 That means putting ourselves in the place where we are being ploughed and watered by God's word, being open to the Holy Spirit to work in us.
 Concretely that means turning up where those things happen - church on a Sunday, Bible study groups, your own daily time of prayer and reading the Bible, and making yourself available to serve, if not at church then somewhere.
 Turn up, willing and open and God will use these things to grow you.
 You will produce fruit.
 All those beautiful fruits of the Spirit - love, joy, peace, patience, kindness, goodness, gentleness, and self control.
 Not all at once or all in the same measure, but they will come.

-But I have to say some of you need to hear Jesus warning.
-God has been turning up each year looking for fruit in your life and time is running out.
+As those fruits grow in you, and as you offer yourself and the gifts God has given you to his service, you can have an incredible impact in the world.
+God can use you to bless others.
+God can use you to bring light where there is darkness, hope where there is despair, healing where there is brokenness.
+The question is, will you put yourself in a place where you can be cultivated?
+Will you let God till the soil of your heart and dig out the weeds and rocks which stop you growing?
+We all need to hear Jesus' warning.
+God wants fruit in our lives.
 Good trees respond to cultivation and bear good fruit.
 Dead trees bear no fruit.
 I'm not much of a gardener, but I can see growth and fruit in many of you.
 But I cannot say all.
-And I'm not talking about those of you with tender consciences who question whether or not you've been bearing fruit.
+And I'm not talking about those of you with tender consciences who ask "Have I been bearing fruit?"
 Let me tell you: You have.
 I'm talking about those of you who don't even get close to asking that question.
 You whose character is just as selfish as it was 10 years ago, if not worse.
 Jesus doesn't pull his punches.
 The axe is ready to cut down any tree that doesn't bear fruit so the soil can be freed up to grow other fruitful trees.
 Unless you too turn back to God and seek his mercy, you will perish.

 We began with the problem of suffering.
 Jesus tells us that personal tragedy and suffering is not God's judgment on sin.
 But every tragedy is a wake up call.
 It's a reminder that while those whose lives are lost in tragedy are no more guilty than others, all of us stand guilty before God.
 And yet that is not the whole story.
 Because there was one who was truly innocent.
 He was tried by Pilate.
 His blood was offered as an undiluted sacrifice for the guilty.
 He gave his life so that all who believe in him might not perish.
-As we turn to him, as we trust him, as we remain in him, by the power of the Holy Spirit we will change and bear fruit.
+He is with us in our suffering.
+As we turn to him, as we trust him, as we remain in him, by the power of the Holy Spirit we will change and bear much fruit to his glory.